suned/pfun/docs/source/programming_guide.md

     return factorial_acc(n, 1)
 ```
-In Python however, this is not enough to solve the problem because Python does not perform tail-call-optimisation.
+In Python however, this is not enough to solve the problem because Python does not perform tail-call-optimization.

-In languages without tail-call-optimisation such as Python, its common to use a data structure called a trampoline
+In languages without tail-call-optimization such as Python, its common to use a data structure called a trampoline
 to wrap the recursive calls into objects that can be interpreted in constant stack space, by letting the function
 return immediately at each recursive step.